plone/training/theming/adv-diazo.rst

 .. note::

    This way, you don't need the xsl-rules Barceloneta uses to create the main content area.
    It's more flexible than Barceloneta's approach.

    Another way could be, to change Plone to provide these classes already ;).

-Move Plone elements around
+Move Plone Elements Around
 **************************

 Sometimes one needs to move Plone elements from one place to another or merge some elements together.